-The program has proven incredibly popular, with 108 Power Hours held at GRCs in 2017.
-Chairs select a woman from their community to serve as the organizer for the session.
-Each host tailors the program format to fit the needs of their community.
+Chairs select a woman from their community to serve as the organizer for the session and each host tailors the program format to fit the needs of their community.
 GRC provides suggested talking points and additional resources to help them get started.

 "The session was tremendously valuable because participants of different stages and scientific career and representing both genders as well as different minorities exchanged their perspectives."